Gogax03/CinemaCaseStudy/README.md

 # CinemaCaseStudy
-Project for the "Fondamenti di Scienza dei Dati" exam in University of Udine.
+Project for the Data Science (Fondamenti di Scienza dei Dati) exam in University of Udine.

 ## /datasets
 In here you can find the dataset(s) I used, stores as CSV files. </br>